Skip to content

 Execution Example

-The command above will give you an output similar to this one:
+The above command will give you output similar to the following:

 $ cxcli profile-nlu execute suite.yaml